-Jace Larson returned to Colorado to join Denver7 as an investigative reporter and work as a national investigative correspondent for The NOW Denver, a daily news show produced by E.W.
+Jace Larson returned to Colorado to join Denver7 as an investigative reporter and work as a director of national content for E.W.
 Scripps.

 Jace spent his early years in Evergreen, Colorado and has worked at several stations in the Denver market.
 Jace also worked in Tulsa, Oklahoma and Quincy, Illinois before spending three years as an investigative reporter in Houston before returning to Colorado to join Denver7 as an investigative reporter and work as a national investigative correspondent for The NOW Denver.
 Larson won best specialty reporter this year from Texas Associated Press Broadcasters.

 Jace’s stories help bring about change and hold people in power accountable.
 He looks forward to doing the same honest, fair and important reporting in Colorado as he’s done before.
 Jace won the Alfred I. duPont–Columbia University Award while in Denver for his investigative work in disrupting a foreclosure scam that took homes from Coloradans illegally.
 U.S. Marshals traveled overseas to arrest the scam’s orchestrator after Jace’s reporting.
 He was the first reporter to interview a now-convicted terrorist who planned to travel from the Denver area to the New York City area to take part in an attack.
 Larson has won Emmy and Edward R. Murrow awards, also.